Replying to a Claim

 - whether you want the court to set a payment schedule

 The small claims court forms are specially designed to be used by people who are not lawyers.
 You may find all the help you need on the sheet that is attached to the front of the form.
 You may also wish to use the online Filing Assistant, which will prompt you through a series of questions that will help you complete the reply form.
+You can find the Filing Assistant on the Court Services Online website.
+More information about completing the form is included below.
+We’ll look at each section in the reply form and go through it step-by-step.

-Look at the "How Much" section of the notice of claim.
+Look at the "How Much" section of the claim.
 If the claim has more than one part - a, b, c, and so on - then you should reply to each part separately, using the same letters.

-If there is anything in the notice of claim that you agree with, be sure to include that here.
+If there is anything in the claim that you agree with, be sure to include that here.
 Otherwise, the claimant might have to spend money to prove it in court.
 The judge could order you to pay the claimant back for money that was wasted proving something that was never really an issue.

 Try to be brief.
 You may have other quarrels with the claimant, but don't include them here.
-Stick to only those items that appear in the notice of claim under "How Much".
+Stick to only those items that appear in the claim under "How Much".
 Don't worry about using "legal language".
 Just make your point in your own words.

 AGREEMENT WITH THE CLAIM: